netdata/netdata/docs/netdata-cloud/README.md

    Custom dashboards are created directly from the UI, without the need for learning a query language.
 Netdata Cloud provides all the APIs to the Netdata dashboards to store, browse and retrieve custom dashboards created by all users.

-6. **Advanced Customization**: Netdata Cloud provides all the APIs for the dashboard to have different default settings per space, per room and per user, allowing administrators and users to customize the Netdata dashboards and charts the way they see fit.
+6. **Advanced Customization**: Netdata Cloud provides all the APIs for the dashboard to have different default settings per space, per Room and per user, allowing administrators and users to customize the Netdata dashboards and charts the way they see fit.

 ## Data Exposed to Netdata Cloud